-3. INTERPERSONAL VIOLENCE, INCLUDING DOMESTIC VIOLENCE, DATING VIOLENCE AND STALKING
+1. INTERPERSONAL VIOLENCE, INCLUDING DOMESTIC VIOLENCE, DATING VIOLENCE AND STALKING

-Incidents of sexual harassment, sexual assault and/or other sexual misconduct also sometimes involve acts of interpersonal violence, including but not limited to domestic violence, dating violence, and stalking as defined in this policy.
+Incidents of sexual harassment, sexual assault and/or other sexual misconduct sometimes also involve acts of interpersonal violence including but not limited to sexual assault, domestic violence, dating violence, and stalking as defined in this policy.
 The University prohibits interpersonal violence such as domestic violence, dating violence, and stalking, regardless of whether it is related to conduct of a sexual nature.
 If you have experienced interpersonal violence including, but not necessarily limited to, domestic violence, dating violence, and stalking, please review this policy for more information.

-4. ANTI-RETALIATION
+3. ANTI-RETALIATION

-The University will not tolerate any form of retaliation taken against anyone who reports or makes a formal complaint of conduct prohibited by this policy or anyone who cooperates in the investigation or adjudication of a formal complaint of conduct prohibited by this policy.
+The University will not tolerate any form of retaliation taken against anyone who reports or makes a formal complaint of conduct prohibited by this policy or anyone who cooperates in the investigation of a complaint of conduct prohibited by this policy.
 Any such prohibited retaliation will be considered a separate violation of this policy and will be subject to the complaint resolution and disciplinary procedures set forth below.

-5. OTHER MISCONDUCT
+4. OTHER MISCONDUCT

 Inappropriate or unprofessional remarks or other conduct may be reason for intervention and/or discipline even if such misconduct does not ultimately constitute or rise to the level of unlawful sexual harassment, sexual assault, domestic violence, dating violence, or stalking, as those terms are defined in this policy and/or by applicable law.
-Students or employees who are found to have engaged in misconduct in violation of other University policies or standards of conduct may be subject to potential disciplinary action under the standards and/or procedures set forth in those other policies.
+In addition, if any student or employee is found through proceedings brought pursuant to this policy to have engaged in misconduct in violation of another University policy or standard of conduct, the student or employee will be subject to disciplinary action pursuant to policy or standard that was violated even if no violation of this policy is found.

-6. TITLE IX COORDINATOR
+5. TITLE IX COORDINATOR

-The University has designated Rayshawn Eastman, Ph.D. as its Title IX Coordinator.
-Dr. Eastman can be contacted at (513) 244-4467, rayshawn.eastman@msj.edu, 5701 Delhi Road, Cincinnati, Ohio, 45233 SET 150.
-The Title IX Coordinator is the individual responsible for responding to inquiries, addressing complaints, coordinating informal resolutions, formal investigations and adjudications, and coordinating compliance with the University's responsibilities under Title IX of the Education Amendments of 1972 ("Title IX").
+The University has designated Dr. Rayshawn Eastman as its Title IX Coordinator.
+Dr. Eastman can be contacted at 513-244-4467, rayshawn.eastman@msj.edu, 5701 Delhi Road, Cincinnati, OH 45233-1672, Seton 150.
+The Title IX Coordinator is the individual responsible for responding to inquiries, addressing complaints, coordinating informal resolutions, formal investigations and adjudications, and coordinating compliance with the University's responsibilities under Title IX of the Education Amendments of 1972.

-Inquiries, issues, reports, or formal complaints relating to sex discrimination, sexual assault, interpersonal violence, or retaliation should be directed to the Title IX Coordinator.
+Inquiries, issues, reports, or formal complaints relating to sex discrimination, sexual misconduct, interpersonal violence or retaliation should be directed to the Title IX Coordinator.
 Inquiries regarding application of Title IX to the University may also be directed to the Assistant Secretary for Civil Rights at the United States Department of Education.
 Information regarding key staff at the U.S. Department of Education's Office for Civil Rights may be found here: https://www2.ed.gov/about/offices/list/ocr/contactus2.html.

-7. DEFINITIONS
+6. DEFINITIONS